seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **SHALLOW**
 I am Robert Shallow, sir; a poor esquire of this
-county, and one of the king's justices of the peace:
+county, and one of the king's justices of the peace.
-What is your good pleasure with me?

 **BARDOLPH**
 My captain, sir, commends him to you; my captain,